-public, human health & amenity of people living nearby or working in the mine, & road safety & inconvenience of road users'

-as well as a host of other negative impacts.
+public, human health & amenity of people living nearby or working in the mine, & road safety & inconvenience of road users' as well as a host of other negative impacts.

 The Draft LDP fails to acknowledge that this Omagh Sperrins is an area identified by GSNI as high in radon gas.
 Mining for gold in such an area would release more radioactive contaminants into the air causing additional cancers.
 Therefore, FODC should completely forbid gold mining in the Council area.

 It is disingenuous of FODC to talk about Areas of Constraint on Mineral Development!
-People reading it would initially think that these are Areas where the Council would protect the environment from mining, but unfortunately this is not the case - they are Areas where the Council would allow vultures in, to plunder our natural resources, ruin our beautiful landscape and damage our health, water and air.
+People reading it would initially think that these are Areas where the Council would protect the environment from mining, but unfortunately this is not the case - they are Areas where the Council would allow corporations, working for their anonymous shareholders, to plunder the natural resources, ruin the beautiful landscape and damage the water, the air and the health of local inhabitants.
 Mitigation is not acceptable as these companies will promise the sun, moon and stars in order to get their way but the Council will be left with the clean-up bill forever more - see the Superfund sites in USA which are costing the authorities 150 years post mine closure.
 There should be absolutely no mineral development in ACMD or any part of the Council District.